This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 In this post I will answer this question and help you make the best Cricut purchasing decision.
 I get a lot of questions about Cricut products and I’m hoping to give you clear, concise information so you can decide which one of these awesome crafting tools is for you.

 Which Cricut is Best for Me?

 What is a Cricut?
 How does it work?
 Is it worth the money?
 What can I do with it?
 These are just a few of the common questions I get asked.
 I’ll answer these and more.

 The short answer is the Cricut is a cutting machine.
 It allows you to cut and create amazing crafts that you haven’t even dreamed of yet!

-It’s an ideal machine for people who love to craft or need to cut out lots things in different materials.
+It’s an ideal machine for people who love to craft or want to cut out lots things in different materials.

 Get the FREE Cheatsheet

-I’ve created a one-page FREE PDF Cheatsheet to help you know Which Cricut is Right for You.
-Follow the directions in the box below and it will be sent directly to your inbox.
+I’ve created a FREE one-page PDF Cheatsheet to help you know Which Cricut is Best for Me.
+Follow the directions in the box below and it will be sent directly to your inbox

 👇 Note: You must use the green form below to receive the pdf. 👇

 Cricut has three different models and each one has a unique set of features.
 Knowing what these features do will help match you to the right machine.